fanyang805/fanyang.github.io/_projects/machine-learning/assets/img/collision-avoidance.markdown

 Then set up training parameters like sample time, discount factor, minibatch size, and perform training.
 `trainAgentMulti`

-After the training, performance simulation with the trianed robots and visualize the results.
+After the training, perform the simulation with the trianed robots and visualize the results.

 ```
 out= sim('MultiMobileRobotObstacleAvoidance.slx');